lpflpf/rocketmq-client-php/docs/README.md

 ### Configuration variables

-Hacker will respect the following variables, if set in your site's `_config.yml`:
+Dinky will respect the following variables, if set in your site's `_config.yml`:

 ```yml
 title: [The title of your site]